johnpenny/johnpenny/README.md

 I am a programmer and artist with a life-long interest in computing; especially interactive media.
 I have been making art, programming, and creating games since I was a child.
 I have an extremely wide range of experience with all things visual and interactive.

 > [!NOTE]
-> I am interested in all contract and employment opportunities; especially those using Unity or Godot4 (Mono).
+> I am interested in all contract and employment opportunities; especially those using Unity engine.

 ##### Contact
 johnpenny+work@gmail.com